Scaling and Load-Balancing Equi-Joins: Evaluation Results

 The performance of the algorithms on outer-joins was in line with the inner-joins, reported below.
 However, we could build the outer-join variants of neither Full-SkewJoin, since it depends on Microsoft SCOPE-specific deduplication, nor FGSD-Join, since it was missing in \cite{gavagsaz2019load}.
 We compared the outer-join variant of the proposed \SmallLargeJoinName{} against DER \cite{xu2010new} and DDR \cite{cheng2017design} on Small-Large outer-joins.

 We conducted comprehensive experiments on reproducible synthetic realistic data, and on real proprietary data.
-All the experiments were executed on machines (driver and executors) with $8$GB of memory, $20$GB of disk space, and $1$ core.
-Based on \Inequality~\ref{ineq:hot_keys} and \Relation~\ref{rel:num_hot_keys}, among the most popular $1000$ keys, those that have $100$ records or more were considered hot.
-These values agree with the guidelines of Full-SkewJoin.
-The sample for FGSD-Join was $10 \times$ the number of partitions, and the number of partitions was $3 \times$ to $5 \times$ the number of executors.
+All the experiments were executed on machines (driver and executors) with $8$GB of memory, $20$GB of disk space, and $1$ vCPU.
+Amazon EC2 m7g.large instances were used with $2$ vCPUs, $8$GB of memory, and up to $12.5$Gbps network bandwidth (Gbps) \footnote{The reader is referred to \url{https://aws.amazon.com/ec2/instance-types/} and \url{https://aws.amazon.com/ec2/instance-types/m7g/} for more specifications.}.

-The algorithms code and the code for the dataset generation and experiment running was written in Scala v$2.11.12$ and executed using Spark v$2.4.3$, except for the Spark v$3.$x experiments that were run on Spark v$3.0.2$.
-All the code was peer reviewed, and tested for correctness.
-The code will be available on https://github.com/uber.
+The algorithms code and the code for the dataset generation and experiment running was written in Scala v$2.11.12$ and executed using Spark v$2.4.3$, except for the Spark v$3.$x experiments that were run on Spark v$3.0.2$, and the code was compiled using Scala v$2.12.12$.
+Spark RDDs were used to store the distributed datasets.
+Kryo serialization was used to (de)serialize the objects, and all the classes needed were registered with Kryo to minimize the (de)serialization overhead.
+Custom serialization was used for natural self-joins to avoid (de)serializing the same list of records twice when the two joined lists or sub-lists were one and the same.
+All the code, including the data generation and the evaluation code, was peer reviewed, and tested for correctness.

+Each evaluation run was repeated $3$ times, and the median value is reported.
+The runtime almost never varied significantly, since all the experiments were run on a dedicated resource queue.